M4dSec/writeups/Understanding the Importance of Finding a Server's Origin IP.md

 Names: *.comedian.maddevs.co, *.dev.enji.ai, *.enji.ai, *.staging.enji.ai, comedian.maddevs.co, enji.ai
 ```

-Upon entering the `http://52.19.60.183/`, we see the interesting message, that suggests that we found the real IP:
+By accessing `http://52.19.60.183/`, we observe an interesting message that suggests we have found the correct IP address:
 *found-adress*

-This is one of the easiest and efficient methods of finding the real IP adress.
+This method is one of the simplest and most efficient ways to identify the real IP address of a target.

 ## Subdomains
 Sometimes, some subdomain is not routed through the CDN and might expose the real IP address.
 This often includes mail servers, FTP servers, and other similar services.